 “An osteopath looks at the body as a whole, not just the area that is afflicted”

 - Osteopaths do not look on patients simply as “symptom sufferers” but as individuals with their own unique requirements for health.
 An osteopath looks at the body as a whole, not just the area that is afflicted; so every patient is assessed from a mechanical, functional and postural standpoint.

 - A treatment plan is individually tailored to suit each patient’s particular requirements.
 Each treatment consists of a series of manual corrections, employing a variety of osteopathic techniques that affect both the muscles and the joints.

 - What is great about osteopathy is that we are not limited to using one particular technique.
 If you are not comfortable with some forms of techniques, there are many different ways we can approach treatment.

 Current university training for an osteopath is five years full time that includes an undergraduate and a masters degree.
 Osteopaths must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).

-Osteopathy may help people of all ages from babies to children to teenagers to adults, as well as pregnant women and the elderly.
+Osteopathy may help people of all ages from babies to children, teenagers to adults, as well as pregnant women, and the elderly.

 Some conditions that osteopaths may help to manage include: